gocardless/gocardless-legacy-ruby/README.md

 Redirecting a user to `url` will take them to a page where they can authorize a subscription of £30 every week.
 Once they have authorized the subscription, they will be taken back to the `redirect_uri` specified on the app in the Developer Panel.
-Optionally, you may provide a different `redirect_uri`, although the host must match your app `redirect_uri`.
+Optionally, you may provide a different `redirect_uri` as an argument, although the host must match your app `redirect_uri`.

 After the user has authorized the subscription, he will be sent back to